 As with any motor vehicle on the roadway, rideshare vehicles in Tampa may become involved in accidents.
 When they do, accident victims—including rideshare passengers as well as occupants of other vehicles—often wonder whether the insurance complexities of this trending mode of transportation will prevent them from getting the compensation they need to pay for medical and other expenses related to the accident.
 They may get the runaround from the driver, the rideshare service, or their own PIP insurance carriers.

-If this happens to you, don’t fight those battles.
-Instead, call the Tampa Rideshare Lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman.
+If this happens to you, don't fight those battles.
+Instead, call the Tampa Rideshare Lawyers at Dolman Law Group Accident Injury Lawyers, PA.
 We understand the complexities of these cases and have the results to show for it, having recovered millions of dollars for our clients.

 If a rideshare accident injured you, let us help you find a way to pay for the bills that keep piling up.